OER Fellowship Program

 - Create a network that supports OER awareness and use in education

-- Participate in a minimum of six of OER training workshops either online or in-person during the 2012-2013 school year.
+- Participate in a minimum of six of OER training workshops either online or in-person.

 - Develop and document an OER curriculum project for a classroom setting that consists of three or more new or adapted open digital resources, such as inquiries, lessons, and hands-on activities.
 Potential OER project focus areas include arts integration, STEM, Arabic language, accessibility, online learning, and Common Core Standards.